schemaanalyst/schemaanalyst/README.md

 #### Test Data Generators

-There are multiple implemented test data generators available for you to use:
+Multiple test data generators available for you to use:

 - `avsDefaults`: AVM implementation using default values
 - `avs`: AVM implementation using random values